opoupeney/dfd/source/devguide/dfx-platform-architecture.rst

 * (comp) one for the compiler which depends on DFC
 * (dep) one for deployment which depends on DFX

-The DreamFace Application Generator is a node module that can be installed globally and is used to create the environment that generates the 3 node apps: dev, comp and dep.
+The DreamFace Generator is a node module that can be installed globally and is used to create the environment that generates the
+3 node apps: dev, comp and dep.

 |